highcharts/highcharts-editor/README.md

   * `Editor.on(<event>, <callback>)`: Listen for an event emitted by the editor.
 See list of events below.
   * `Editor.resize()`: Force a resize of the editor widget.
   * `Editor.getEmbeddableHTML()`: Get a string containing HTML to replicate the current chart.
+  * `Editor.getEmbeddableJSON()`: Get a json string containing the current charts properties that can be used to initialize a duplicate chart.

 **Editor Events**